Crazy-Marvin/yogibot-api/README.md

 [![StyleCI](https://styleci.io/repos/87644457/shield?style=plastic&branch=master)](https://styleci.io/repos/87644457)

 The YogiBot API is the backend for the YogiBot website and other apps.
 Because the API is public other projects can use it too.
+The sayings are from a tea I love to drink: <a href="https://www.yogitea.com/">YOGI TEA</a>.